-With more than one million members, The Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan seniors groups.
-Our mission is to promote and assist TSCL members and supporters, to educate and alert senior citizens about their rights and freedoms as U.S. citizens, and to protect and defend the benefits earned and paid for by senior citizens.
+With more than one million supporters, The Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan advocacy groups representing older Americans.
+We aim to educate and alert senior citizens about the work of their elected officials on Capitol Hill, and to protect, defend, and strengthen the retirement security they have earned and deserve.

-At TSCL, we strive to defend those issues that are most important to our members and supporters.
-That’s why, each year, we survey our members and ask them, “What’s important to you?”
-We take those answers and base our legislative agenda around them.
-For the 115th Congress, our agenda includes the following issues, among others.
+TSCL’s supporters are active and informed, and we advocate tirelessly for the issues that matter the most to them.
+Each year, we survey our supporters and ask them, “What’s important to you?”
+We take their answers and shape our legislative agenda around them.
+Our legislative agenda for the 116th Congress includes the following key issues, among many others.

 Comprehensive Social Security Reform